DeepRegNet/DeepReg/docs/source/contributing/commit.md

 To facilitate review of contributions, we encourage contributors to adhere to the following commit guidelines.

-1. The commit message should start with `Issue #<issue number>` so that the commits are tied to a specific issue.
+1. The commit message should start with `Issue #<issue number>:` so that the commits are tied to a specific issue.

    - **Good**: